MadBomber/agent99/README.md

 # Agent99 Framework (AFW)

 **Under Development**  Initial release has no AI components - its just a generic client-server / request-response micro-services system using a peer-to-peer messaging broker and a centralized agent registry.
+To keep up with the version changes review [The Changelog](./CHANGELOG.md) file.

 Agent99 is a Ruby-based framework for building and managing AI agents in a distributed system.
 It provides a robust foundation for creating intelligent agents that can communicate, discover each other, and perform various tasks.